 What are the post-op instructions for after a tooth extraction?

 Following proper post-operative care after a tooth extraction is essential for promoting healing, minimising discomfort and preventing complications.
-At Nundah General & Emergency Dental, Dr Legin provides comprehensive aftercare instructions to ensure your recovery proceeds smoothly.
+Our team provides comprehensive aftercare instructions to ensure your recovery proceeds smoothly.

-Immediately after your extraction, bite firmly on the gauze pad placed over the extraction site for at least 30 minutes to help control bleeding and allow a blood clot to form.
+Immediately after your extraction, bite down on the gauze pad placed over the extraction site firmly for at least 30 minutes to help control bleeding and allow a blood clot to form.
 This clot is crucial for healing, so avoid disturbing it during the first 24 hours.

 To support optimal recovery, please follow these guidelines: